 It’s so fascinating that you can pick out the familiar elements of a human face, even in objects that overall bear very little resemblance to an actual face.
 I think it’s particularly interesting in the case of cameras because we are so used to them ‘looking’ at us when they take pictures that even in an absence of human-like facial features they still feel like they could be watching.
 Or maybe that’s just me…

-In Your Face can be found in Galleries One and Two, and runs from the 23rd of July until the 30th of October.
-Check out our website for more information.
+In Your Face can be found in Galleries One and Two, and runs from 23 July until 30 October 2016.